Academic publishing: Open access journals

 Fee-based open access publishing has been criticized on quality grounds, as the desire to maximize publishing fees could cause some journals to relax the standard of peer review.
 Although, similar desire is also present in the subscription model, where publishers increase numbers or published articles in order to justify raising their fees.
 It may be criticized on financial grounds as well because the necessary publication or subscription fees have proven to be higher than originally expected.
 Open access advocates generally reply that because open access is as much based on peer reviewing as traditional publishing, the quality should be the same (recognizing that both traditional and open access journals have a range of quality).
+In several regions, including the Arab world, the majority of university academics prefer open access publishing without author fees, as it promotes equal access to information and enhances scientific advancement, a previously unexplored but crucial topic for the region's higher education.
 It has also been argued that good science done by academic institutions who cannot afford to pay for open access might not get published at all, but most open access journals permit the waiver of the fee for financial hardship or authors in underdeveloped countries.
 In any case, all authors have the option of self-archiving their articles in their institutional repositories or disciplinary repositories in order to make them open access, whether or not they publish them in a journal.

 If they publish in a Hybrid open access journal, authors or their funders pay a subscription journal a publication fee to make their individual article open access.
 The other articles in such hybrid journals are either made available after a delay or remain available only by subscription.
 Most traditional publishers (including Wiley-Blackwell, Oxford University Press, and Springer Science+Business Media) have already introduced such a hybrid option, and more are following.
 The fraction of the authors of a hybrid open access journal that makes use of its open access option can, however, be small.
 It also remains unclear whether this is practical in fields outside the sciences, where there is much less availability of outside funding.
 In 2006, several funding agencies, including the Wellcome Trust and several divisions of the Research Councils in the UK announced the availability of extra funding to their grantees for such open access journal publication fees.

 In May 2016, the Council for the European Union agreed that from 2020 all scientific publications as a result of publicly funded research must be freely available.
 It also must be able to optimally reuse research data.
 To achieve that, the data must be made accessible, unless there are well-founded reasons for not doing so, for example, intellectual property rights or security or privacy issues.